Our service now covers areas all across Canada

 Would you prefer to share a yard while having separate homes?
 Here is a type of multigenerational home that you may like.
 The two homes are connected in the middle, but they are still almost completely independent one from the other.

-In their daily lives, the families can live separately.
-They only meet up when they want to.
-This is perfect for people who want to maintain their autonomy and remain close if someone needs help.
+On a daily basis, the families can live separately.
+They only meet up when favourable.
+This is perfect for those who want their autonomy while still being in close proximity if someone needs help.

 Photo: Ben Rahn / A-Frame Inc.